iviviano/Algorithms/QR Reconstruction/Notes.md

 >Instead of removing $x_{i}$ from the system if it is known, we can add an equation.

 TODO:
+- Once we have a possible solution, can we find another solution quickly?

 RAP: 695972
 7:30 on April 16